 If booked for more than 6 people, a surcharge of €33 per person per night will apply

 Heading south, to the Golden Circle, to the east or to the Westfjords?
-We also offer the holiday homes Brekka and Langholt in the Hvalfjord, north of Reykjavik, the holiday home Holt in the Golden Circle, holiday home Borgarbrekka in the southeast of Iceland (between Vestrahorn and Estrahorn and the holiday home Tvera on the south coast of the Westfjords.
+We also offer the holiday homes Brekka and Langholt in the Hvalfjord, north of Reykjavik, the holiday home Stekkar in the Golden Circle, holiday home Borgarbrekka in the southeast of Iceland (between Vestrahorn and Estrahorn and the holiday home Tvera on the south coast of the Westfjords.

 - Bedrooms: 6 (Double Beds x2, Twin Beds x2, Single Beds x2)